 Washoe County has developed a Continuity of Government (Plan) describing the County’s anticipated response to a range of events that could significantly disrupt its business.
 Because the timing and impact of disasters, emergencies and other events is unpredictable, flexibility is necessary when responding to actual disruptions as they occur.
 With that in mind, the goal of the Plan is to prevent lapses in operations or resume operations as quickly and smoothly as possible.

-In addition, The Treasurer’s Office has adopted a Continuity of Operations Plan (COOP) to ensure the ability to respond to a significant business disruption.
-It is a policy of the Treasurer to protect life, information, and property, in that order.
+In addition, the Treasurer’s Office has adopted a Continuity of Operations Plan (COOP) to ensure the ability to respond to a significant business disruption.
+The Treasurer’s policy is to protect life, information, and property, in that order.
 To this end, procedures have been developed to support the resumption of time-sensitive business operations and functions in the event of their disruption.
 The COOP serves as a key tool in assuring continued ability to manage the investment program and transact business.

 ONGOING TRAINING AND EDUCATION

 Washoe County strives for professionalism and accountability in the investment of its funds.
-In order to assure the highest possible professional standards, the County will provide opportunities and funding for the personnel involved in the investment function to complete continuing education programs or other training in cash and investment management sufficient to maintain their skills and remain up-to-date on best practices and new regulations.
+In order to ensure the highest possible professional standards, the County will provide opportunities and funding for the personnel involved in the investment function to complete continuing education programs or other training in cash and investment management sufficient to maintain their skills and remain up-to-date on best practices and new regulations.

 INVESTMENT STRATEGY